Bashkortostan: Culture

 Bashkortostan is home to song and dance companies, a network of national theaters, museums, and libraries, and a number of annual folk festivals.
 The republic has seven Bashkir, four Russian, and two Tatar State Drama Theaters, a State Opera and Ballet Theater, a National Symphony Orchestra, "Bashkortostan" film studio, thirty philharmonic collectives, and the Bashkir State Folk Dance Ensemble.

 The Bashkir School of Dance is well respected, with many students receiving international awards at competitions in Russia and other countries.
 World-renowned ballet dancer Rudolf Nureyev, as a child, was encouraged to dance in Bashkir folk performances, and began his dancing career in Ufa.

 Bashkir literature is the literary tradition of the Republic of Bashkortostan.

-There are many museums in the Republic where you can get acquainted with the history of the region.
+There are many museums in the Republic that chronicle the region's history.
 The National Museum of the Republic of Bashkortostan, the Bashkir Nesterov Art Museum, the Museum of Archeology and Ethnography are the largest of them.